CristianCuadrado/portfolio/README.md

 Master in the UPC (MATT) specialized in Deep Learning applied to image, audio, text and data.

 ## Experience as developer
-- 8 years of experience in Machine Learning.
+- 9 years of experience in Machine Learning.
-- 6 years of experience in Computer Vision.
+- 7 years of experience in Computer Vision.
 Strong knowledge of OpenCV.
-- 5 years of experience in Deep Learning.
-Experience with Pytorch and Keras frameworks.
-Experience with algorithms such as Image Classification, Object Detection, Image Segmentation, CycleGan, Reinforcement Learning (DDPG), Generative algorithms, Encoder-Decoder and Recurrent Neural Networks
+- 6 years of experience in Deep Learning.
+Experience with Pytorch and Keras frame- works.
+Experience with algorithms such as Image Classification, Object Detection, Image Segmentation, CycleGan, Reinforcement Learning (DDPG), Generative algo- rithms, Encoder-Decoder and Recurrent Neural Networks.
 - 2 years of experience in research.
+- 1 year experience with Generative AI for image.
+I have experience with different algorithms such as text-to-image, image-to-image, IP-Adapter, inpainting, Control- Net, and LoRAs.
 - Experience in Natural Language Processing and Audio Processing.
 - Experience with Python, Matlab and R.
-- Experience with AWS and Azure.
+- Experience with AWS, Google Cloud, Azure and Replicate.
 - Experience with SQL, NoSQL databases and Docker.

 ## Interpersonal Skills
 - Experience in dealing with clients.